ONSdigital/sdc-global-design-patterns/docs/01-index.md

 We aim to ensure each pattern complies with [WCAG 2.1](https://www.w3.org/TR/WCAG21/) to AA as a minimum with the intention to be AAA compliant where practical.

 ## Contributing to the pattern library
-Before contributing to the pattern library please review the [backlog of items](#).
+Before contributing to the pattern library please review the [backlog of items](https://trello.com/b/pO1WzNPE/sdc-pattern-library).

 Ensure that the new pattern or variant is necessary - could an existing one be used instead?

 If you can show a user need for the new pattern:
  - add a request for a new pattern to the backlog/issue list and email <benjamin.armstrong@ons.gov.uk>
- - produce a refined Sketch file and, or prototype code necessary to validate the work.
+ - produce a refined Sketch file and, or prototype code necessary to validate the work within the context of your project.
  - once you have a prototype that has been user tested and iterated:
-  - you can create a local branch of the pattern library repository and produce a production ready version for review, include a clear rationale, documentation and
+  - the pattern library team will review the work and prioritise it with the backlog items.

 ### Authoring CSS
 Each component is authored as a self-contained set of code.
-At the minimum, this will comprise a SCSS and template file.
+At the minimum, this will comprise a SCSS and template (`.hbs`) file.

-SCSS should be written using BEM (Block, Element, Modifier) methodology.
+SCSS should be written using [BEM](http://getbem.com/introduction/) (Block, Element, Modifier) methodology.
 This helps to avoid conflicts between different components.

 ### Authoring HTML